datkat21/Wii-PPT/README.md

 # Wii PowerPoint Edition
 Wii PowerPoint Project made for fun by the [Mint Team](https://github.com/orgs/pieosteam/teams/mint-team).
-Check Releases for more info.
+Check [Releases](https://github.com/datkat21/Wii-PPT/releases) for more info.
 ## Features
 (Note these are not real just for fun)
 * Homebrew Channel
 * EzFirm Patcher
 * Mint App
 ---
+Our Code Is Open Source So You Can Do Anything You Want With It!
-### Download is in Releases, and Have Fun!
+### Download is in [Releases](https://github.com/datkat21/Wii-PPT/releases), and Have Fun!